superguigui/es6-prototype-starter/README.md

 ### Start

-Launches Budo server (with broserfiy and watchify) with livereload.
-Uses for dev purpose.
+Launches Budo server (with broserify and watchify) with livereload.
+Use it for dev purpose.

 ```bash
 npm start